srushti-vai/Olympics-Data-Analysis/README.md

 - compare distribution of medals won by country in winter vs summer (stacked bar graph)
 - histogram of number of medals won (as bins on xaxis) and number of countries who have won that many medals (yaxis) (histogram)
 - compare male vs female statistics (ex boxplots to compare male vs female height for volleyball)
-- graph age for all athletes and see where most athletes lie (density graph)
+- DONE: graph age for all athletes and see where most athletes lie (density graph)
 - athlete improvements (using pivot table) (line graph)

 **Pivoting or stacking your data with explanations.**
-- stack by country and gender to break down biometrics by demographic
+- stack by country and gender to break down biometrics average by demographic (agg func = 'mean')
 - pivot the data by player names and have the columns be the games, and values be the medals to see the change in their winnings and improvement through the years